Fixaball Engineering Fasteners and Their Applications

 Fixaball has been providing engineering and construction services since 1983.
-We provide screws, washers, bolts, nuts, and anchors to everyone from home improvement hobbyists to huge corporations at great prices for all quantities.
+We provide Imperial and Metric threaded cap screws, bolts, washers, nuts, and masonry anchors to everyone from home improvement hobbyists to huge corporations, at great prices for all quantities.
 We have a great loyalty program that is affordable for all budgets.
-We supply a wide range of engineering fasteners and construction fixings.
-Fixaball bulk buys offer substantial discounts on all fixes and fasteners purchased in large quantities.
-All Construction and Engineering Products and Tools are available at amazing discounts in our outlet stores.

-Fasteners are used in the construction of a wide range of everyday items.
-Fasteners are a broad category of tools that include nuts, screws, and bolts and serve the same purpose—mechanically holding objects together.
+Fasteners are used in the fabricationof a wide range of wood, metal, plastic and masonry products.
+Fasteners are a broad category of a means to join materials and components that include nuts, screws, and bolts - mechanically holding objects together.
 A fastener is a piece of hardware that is used to attach or hold materials together in a non-permanent joint.

 Titanium, aluminum, and different alloys are common materials used in the manufacturing of metal fasteners.
 Stainless steel, carbon steel, and alloy steel are the three main types of steel fasteners used in industry.
 Zinc, chrome, and hot-dip galvanizing are common coatings and platings used for fasteners.

 Threaded fasteners come in both imperial and metric dimensions.
 For imperial threads such as UNC, UNF, BSW, and BSF, the pitch is expressed as the number of threads per inch (TPI), eg: ¼ - 20 BSW, 20 denotes 20 TPI.
 On the other hand, for metric and BA threads, the pitch refers to the distance in millimeters (mm) between the two adjacent crests of the thread, eg: M20 x 2.5, 2.5 means 2.5 mm space between two points on adjacent threads.